An Exponential Separation Between Quantum and Quantum-Inspired Classical Algorithms for Linear Systems: Reduction from -Forrelation

-We will now simulate the QIC algorithm by making classical oracle queries to the function $f$.
-For this, we first observe that every row and every column of $U$ has unit length and all its diagonal entries are $0$.
+We will now simulate the QIC algorithm by making classical queries to the inputs $z^{(1)},\dots,z^{(k)}$.
+For this, we first observe that every row and every column of $U$ (see~\eqref{eq:defU}) has unit length and all its diagonal entries are $0$.
 This further implies that the rows and columns of $A= I-Ue^{-1/T}$ and $M$ all have the same norm.
 Thus if the QIC algorithm $\cA$ samples a row or column, we can simply return a uniform random index of a row or column.
-Next, if $\cA$ samples an index in a row or column proportional to the square of the index, we have two cases.
-If the row or column does not correspond to the oracle matrix $U_f$, then we can directly determine the entries of the row or column and simulate the sample without any oracle queries to $f$.
-Finally, if the row or column corresponds to a row or column $(a,b)$ of $U_f$, we query the oracle for $f(a)$ and thereby determine the non-zero corresponding to $(a, b \oplus f(a))$.
-We can again correctly simulate a sample from the row/column.
-Thus the number of classical queries to $f$ is at most $T(M,\eps)$ to draw one sample from $\tilde{x}$.
+Next, if $\cA$ samples an index in a row or column proportional to the square of the index, or queries an index, then we have two cases.
+If the row or column does not correspond to a diagonal $D_{z^{(i)}}$, then we can directly determine the entries of the row or column and simulate the sample or query without any oracle queries to $z^{(1)},\dots,z^{(k)}$.
+Finally, if the row or column corresponds to a row or column of $D_{z^{(i)}}$, we query the corresponding $z^{(i)}$ and thereby determine the diagonal entry of $D_{z^{(i)}}$.
+We can again correctly simulate a sample or query to the row/column.
+Thus the number of classical queries to $z^{(1)},\dots,z^{(k)}$ is at most $T(M,\eps)$ to draw one sample from $\tilde{x}$.